About

 Hunter [he/him] teaches across all subdisciplines of anatomy including gross anatomy, histology, and embryology, with a focus on the Cardiopulmonary and Renal modules within the BM programmes.

-In addition to his teaching responsibilities, he serves as the Deputy Asessment Lead for the BM5/6/EU Year One cohort where he assists in the development of the end of year examinations.
+In addition to his teaching responsibilities, he serves as the Deputy Assessment Lead for the BM5/6/EU Year One cohort, where he supports the development and organization of the year’s examinations.
+He is also a faculty representative for the Medical School Council’s EDI Alliance.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.